Turning one is a major milestone and it usually means toddlerhood. You may start to wonder how to discipline a 1-year-old.

 Set clear limits and be consistent.
 If you don’t want your baby to play with your tablet, don’t let them play with it “just this once”.
 When they were able to touch it yesterday, but not today, it can be frustrating.
 No matter how many times you said, “Just this one time,” to your child, you still said, “Alright, I’m negotiable.”

 Take a few slow, mindful breaths when you have a hard time remaining calm or you feel you’re about to lose control.
 Having a clear mind will allow you to respond calmly instead of emotionally.

 Research shows that parents’ thoughts about unwanted behavior can influence their actions.
-If parents think about the misbehavior with negative emotions, they are more likely to over-react to the undesirable behavior by being angry, irritated, and using physical punishment2.
-Such discipline strategies more likely lead to conduct problems, emotion regulation difficulties, and low social skills in children.
+If parents think about the misbehavior with negative emotions, they are more likely to overreact to the undesirable behavior by being angry, irritated, and using physical punishment3.
+Such discipline strategies are more likely to lead to conduct problems, emotion regulation difficulties, and low social skills in children.

 Our brains cannot think clearly when we overreact.
 Staying grounded allows us to think more clearly about how to handle the situation without adding to the chaos.

 4. Model good behavior and help them practice.